-- a.
-The Hearing Officer determines the finding of responsibility for each charge based on the preponderance of information standard-whether it is more likely than not that the Responding Party engaged in prohibited conduct.
+- 1. The Hearing Officer determines the finding of responsibility for each charge based on the preponderance of information standard-whether it is more likely than not that the Responding Party engaged in prohibited conduct.
 If found responsible for engaging in prohibited conduct as outlined in the Student Conduct Code, the Hearing Officer will determine appropriate sanctions based on the incident's severity, impact on others, and the Responding Party's student conduct record.
 A Hearing Officer has ten (10) business days from the date of the hearing to provide a decision in writing via email to the student's University email address.
 The number of days may be extended at the discretion of the Hearing Officer, who will notify all parties of any delay.
-In cases resulting in dismissal, the Hearing Officer will make the recommendation to the Dean of Student who will notify the parties. - b.
+In cases resulting in dismissal, the Hearing Officer will make the recommendation to the Dean of Students who will notify the parties of the hearing outcome. - 2.
+The Hearing Officer will consider information shared at the meeting as well as any information shared in the Impacted Party's impact statement when making a sanctioning decision. - 3.
 The hearing outcome will include the findings of responsibility, rationale for the findings, sanctions (if applicable), and information on the appeal process.
 In cases involving an Impacted Party, they will also be notified of the Hearing Officer's decision and information on the appeal process at the same time as the Responding Party.
-If the Hearing Officer finds that there is insufficient information to establish responsibility for violation(s) of the Code, the allegations will be dismissed. - c.
-The student(s) may appeal the decision as noted in Section (IV)(K). - 7.
-Hearing Recording: Student Conduct Hearings will be recorded by the Hearing Officer.
-If the student or student organization requests a copy, the recording of the hearing will be transcribed at the expense of the student/student organization and prepared by a credentialed transcriptionist.
-Alternatively, the recording may be made available to the Responding Party and any Impacted Party for viewing at the Dean of Student's Office.
-Reproduction of the recording in any way by a Responding Party, Impacted Party, witness, or Support Persons/Advisors is prohibited.
+If the Hearing Officer finds that there is insufficient information to establish responsibility for violation(s) of the Code, the allegations will be dismissed. - 4.
+The Responding Party and Impacted Party may appeal the decision.